The battle to confirm Kavanaugh heats up with document fight

 Kavanaugh was asked about some of those questions during his 2006 confirmation to be a federal judge and Democrats wonder if the answers he gave then on key issues would be contradicted in documents from his time as staff secretary.

-Senate Minority Leader Chuck Schumer of New York insisted on the Senate floor that their request for documents “is not a fishing expedition.”
+Senate Minority Leader Chuck Schumer, D-N.Y., insisted on the Senate floor that their request for documents “is not a fishing expedition.”

 “This is not an attempt to run out the clock,” Schumer said.
 “Democrats simply want Judge Kavanaugh’s record to be made available to the Senate, and to the public to judge for themselves whether President Trump’s nominee is the right choice for our country.”